 The Quick search box will search in the default location which is set in the search options: e.g. The current document or all documents.

-Note: For most users it will be better to use the Simple (? or F3) or Advanced search window (F4).
+Tip: But it probably better to use the Simple (? or F3) or Advanced search window (F4).
 This offers you more control and options.